top of page

 How Does Fungus Affect Your Lawn?

-Dollar Spots look like brown spots in the size of a silver dollar.
+• Dollar Spots look like brown spots but is the size of a silver dollar.
 The reason for this disease is commonly due to poor drainage and soil conditions.
 These typically appear in the spring when temperatures reach above 50 degrees Fahrenheit.
 This disease is commonly mistaken for brown patch disease.
 The best way to distinguish one from the other is by looking at the leaf blade.
 Dollar spots will travel straight across the leaf blade instead of in patchy sections.
 Unestablished grass such as sod or newly seeded grass is more susceptible to diseases.
-Better weather conditions along with maintaining a healthy lawn will help recover the lawn.
-However, treating the lawn will insure the fungus will stop spreading and begin to recover.
+Better weather conditions, along with maintaining a healthy lawn, will help the lawn recover.
+However, treating the lawn will help prevent the fungus from spreading and allow it to begin recovering.

 Common Reasons For Fungus Growth:

-Aside from treating fungus, the number one way to prevent fungus from growing into your lawn is by maintaining a healthy lawn.
+Aside from treating fungus, the primary way to prevent it from growing in your lawn is by maintaining a healthy lawn.

 Common ways to maintain a Healthy Lawn:

-Mowing the lawn regularly to help drainage and decrease the thatch build-up.
+• Mowing the lawn regularly helps drainage and decreases thatch build-up.

-Getting at least one aeration a year to help with compacted soil.
+• Getting at least one aeration a year helps with compacted soil.

 Insect Control